 Devotees visit Lord Amarnath every year to see and see him during the 45-day festival.
-Most of the devotees come only in the months of July and August during the Shravani fair, in the same time also the holiest month of Shravan of Hindus also comes.
+Most of the devotees come only in the months of July and August during the Shravani fair, at the same time also the holiest month of Shravan for Hindus also comes.

 When the Amarnath Yatra begins, it is also called the first worship of Lord Shri Amarnathji.

 In olden times the way to the cave used to pass through Rawalpindi (Pakistan) but now we can go directly to Jammu by train, Jammu is also called as Winter Capital of India.

 The best time for this journey is during the time of Guru Purnima and Shravan Purnima.
 For the convenience of the devotees, the Jammu and Kashmir government has provided all the facilities along the way.

 So that the devotees can easily complete their Amarnath Yatra.
 But sometimes the rain is a hindrance in the travel of the travelers.